Eve Muirhead: 2015–2022: Olympic champion

 Muirhead was skip for the British team at the 2018 Winter Olympics in PyeongChang, South Korea.
-She led her team to a 6–3 robin record, which qualified Great Britain for a semifinal match-up against Sweden's Anna Hasselborg rink.
-She lost to the Swedes in the semifinal, putting Team GB in the bronze medal game against Japan's Satsuki Fujisawa team.
-She lost this game as well, settling for fourth place.
+She led her team to a 6–3 round-robin record, finishing with a victory against Canada, to qualify Great Britain for a semi-finals match against Sweden's Anna Hasselborg rink.
+Great Britain were defeated 10–5, leaving them in the bronze medal game against Japan's Satsuki Fujisawa team.
+Trailing 3–4 in the final end with one stone remaining, Muirhead missed a chance to win two shots, and Great Britain lost 3–5 to finish in fourth place.